kkotov/ml/README.md

 all-in-one machine learning libraries.
 Why still not to use available light-weight C++ packages, that generations of CS students implement and put on github?
 It turns out that most of those are limited to either classification or regression (not both) and rarely consider categorical predictors.
-On the other hand my version also has limitations as it does not, for example, support *ordinal* categorical variables.
+My version handles both, but it does not support *ordinal* categorical variables.

 ## Design